Skip to main content

 • Evaluates learning achievements.

-• From 1 January 2018 reassesses the annual activity report of the school head, if it is determined that the school does not have the capacity to ensure the quality of the school management or the school council negatively assesses the annual activity report of the head of the school (if the school council negatively assesses the annual activity report of the head of the school two years in a row, the decision to dismiss the school head is taken).
+• Reviews the Annual Activity Report of the school head.
+If it is determined that the school does not have the capacity to ensure the quality of the school management or the school council negatively assesses the Annual Activity Report of the head of the school (if this occurs two years in a row), the decision to dismiss the school head is taken.

 • Implements other functions.

-Self-governance bodies of the school collectively discuss issues of school activity and funding and, within the scope of their competence defined in the statute of the school, adopt decisions and influence decisions of the head of the school and perform public supervision of the school management.
+Self-governance bodies of the school collectively discuss issues of school activity and funding and, within the scope of their competence defined in the statute of the school, adopt decisions and influence decisions of the head of the school and perform public supervision of the school’s management.
 The variety and competence of self-governance bodies and the principles of their establishment are defined in the statute of the school.